Wedding suit inspiration

 The notion that men wear black and women wear white is a relic of Victorian morality—a system grounded in Christian conservatism that preached restraint while quietly indulging in its own hypocrisies.
 Historically, across cultures—from the flamboyant dress of 18th-century French courtiers to the brightly colored robes of Eastern wedding traditions—grooms weren’t confined to looking like the bride’s shadow on their wedding day.
 White for grooms has been common in many cultures, including in the Mediterranean and Middle East, where light colors symbolize purity and celebration.

 White makes sense—it's wholly impractical in everyday life, which is why it’s perfect for a wedding.
 You’ll stand out, blindingly.
-Under the summer sun, you’ll radiate like an angel descended from heaven, or some ethereal being sent to show the world how to love.
+Under the summer sun, you’ll radiate like an ethereal being sent to show the world how to love.

 What is a lounge suit for a man?